ChrisPHong/ChrisPHong/README.md

 -->

 My name is Christopher Hong:
-- 💬 Ask me about:
+- 🔭 I’m currently working on QuicksPic!
+A social media app that allows users to interact with posts, comments and leave a like!
-- 📫 How to reach me: https://www.linkedin.com/in/christopherpyohong/
+- 📫 How to reach me: [linkedIn](https://www.linkedin.com/in/christopherpyohong/)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have play Valorant every single day.
 Am I good?
 No. But I love the game!